 Exposed to everything from earthquakes, floods, fires to smart bombs, cities are among the most durable artifacts.
 Not understood as ephemeral, buildings are meant to outlive life itself, making its destruction per se a shocking spectacle of violence.
 However, a deliberated and planned destruction of the city offers a new form of political violence.
 Urbicide then emerges as a pondered and aimed killing of the city, and of its built environment.

 WORKING PAPER #46 – Camila Rodrigues

-This paper results from exploratory empirical work done in the context of a PhD thesis on political science in the Faculty of Social Sciences and Humanities of the New University of Lisbon (FCSH-UNL).
-The thesis focuses on the study of the impact of the democracy’s quality’s participation.
+This paper results from exploratory empirical work done in the context of a PhD thesis on Political Science in the Faculty of Social Sciences and Humanities of the New University of Lisbon (FCSH-UNL).
+The thesis focuses on the study of the impact of the quality of democratic participation.
 It analyses the residents’ participation in housing policy, in Portugal, since the Revolutionary period.
 The topic’s interest results from the recognition of the democratic transition’s importance, with revolutionary character, as occurred in Portugal, which began the third wave of democratisations and allowed a reconfiguration of the power relations and social hierarchies.